Javonn-Alleyne/ROADprogram_Resources/Push Pull error.md

 # How to fix a problem
 ## divergin branches
-occurs when trying to push to the main repo but your repo is behind in commints
+Occurs when trying to push to the main repo but your forked repo is behind in commints to the main repo `git pull` should resolve issue

+# if not then

-git config pull.rebase false
+`git config pull.rebase false`

+# if not then

+`git merge main` - merge different branch into main

-make changes to files on your end
+make changes to files on your end - add or remove files in the forked repo to match the main repo

-continue with the git add, commit, push process
+continue with the `git add`, `git commit -m`, `git push` process